Snaipe/Tequila/README.md

 As a side note, all artifacts visible on the web service are *releases* and must be considered as such when entering the plugin version (i.e. don't put '-SNAPSHOT' at the end of the plugin version if you pull the plugin from BlackDog).

+## FAQ

+**Q: How can I access my server's console ?**
+A: Tequila uses [Screen][screen] to manage the server, so for the moment you only need to attach to the associated screen.
+This may be done with the command `screen -r tequila_<name>`, where `<name>` is your server's name.

+**Q: Help, I attached to the console, but I can't get out !**
+A: You need to detach from the screen by pressing "Ctrl-a, d".

+**Q: I changed some settings in tequila.config, how do I update the server again ?**
+A: First, make sure your server is stopped, then run again `tequila deploy <name>`.

+**Q: How do I get \<Plugin X\> ?**
+A: See answer below.

+**Q: Most plugins are not on maven repositories, how do I get Tequila to download those ?**
+A: Consider using [Blackdog][blackdog] with tequila, or manually download all the needed non-maven dependencies with `tequila download [url]`.
+You could also set-up your own maven repository and put all the needed plugins in there.

+**Q: Why is Tequila missing \<Insert feature name here\> ?**
+A: We gladly take suggestions on the [issue management system][issues], if you'd like to see a new feature on Tequila and you're a developer, feel free to fork this repository and submit a pull request -- see section [Contributing](#contributing) to know how to get yours accepted.

+**Q: I have an issue / bug, what do I do ?**
+A: Go to the [issue management system][issues], then search if the problem has already been documented.
+If not, feel free to open a new ticket.

 ## Contributing

 You need to observe the following rules for pull requests:

-* Your modifications must be tested.
+* Your modifications must be working and tested.
 * Follow python's official formatting rules and be consistent with the project style.
 * Squash your commits into one if you can.
 * If new files are added, please say so in the commit message, and add the license header.
 * Keep your commit messages simple and concise.
 Good commit messages start with a verb ('Add', 'Fix', ...).
-* Your branch must be based off an up-to-date master, or at least must be able to be merges automatically.
+* Your branch must be based off an up-to-date master, or at least must be able to be merged automatically.
-* Sign off your pull request message by appending 'Signed-off-by: <name> <email>' to the message.
+* Sign off your pull request message by appending 'Signed-off-by: \<name\> \<email\>' to the message.

 By submitting a pull request you accept to license your code under the GNU Public License version 3.